3 Tips to Improve Workplace Accessibility

 1. Create an accessible reception

 As the first interaction with your workplace, the visitor check-in process sets the tone.
-An inaccessible check-in process is exclusive from the start - making it clear you don’t value your Disabled employees on-site, or expect them to be there in the first place.
+An inaccessible check-in process is exclusive from the start.
+It suggests that you do not value your disabled employees on-site or expect them to be there in the first place.

 Let your disabled employees know you want them there by:

-Ensuring digital tools are voice activated, and screen reader compatible to improve access for visually impaired people.
+Ensuring digital tools are accessible: Check that check-in tablets or screens are voice-activated and screen reader compatible.
+This is vital to improve workplace accessibility for visually impaired people.

-Creating a welcoming experience with seated-height reception desks and check-in screens - that don’t leave wheelchair users talking to a wall.
+Creating a welcoming physical experience: Use seated-height reception desks and check-in screens.
+This ensures wheelchair users are not left talking to a high wall or counter.

 2. Share accessibility information upfront

-What’s the point of commuting to the office if you can’t access the meeting room - or enjoy lunchtime chats in the canteen?
-Access anxiety for disabled employees is real and frustrating.
-Sharing detailed accessibility information ahead of time:
+What is the point of commuting to the office if you cannot access the meeting room or enjoy lunchtime chats in the canteen?
+Access anxiety for disabled employees is a real and frustrating barrier.
+Sharing detailed accessibility information ahead of time is one of the best ways to improve workplace accessibility.

-Supports non-disabled staff to share accommodations in advance, so that disabled visitors know there will be an option that works for them.
+Supports non-disabled staff: It empowers all staff to share accommodation details easily, ensuring visitors know there is an option that works for them.

-Sociability’s Accessibility Management System (AMS) makes it easy to share tailored accessibility information with coworkers and visitors.
-You can create tailored views for different audiences, and share links to spaces directly, to help people to feel confident coming on site!
+Sociability’s Accessibility Management System (AMS) or Sociability's Accessibility Guides, make it easy to share tailored accessibility information with coworkers and visitors.
+You can create tailored views for different audiences and share links to spaces directly.
+This helps people to feel confident coming on-site!

 3. Create feedback loops for improving workplace accessibility

 Creating an accessible workplace is an ongoing initiative.
-Open communication helps you consistently improve workplace accessibility based on feedback from your Disabled employees and colleagues.
+Open communication helps you consistently improve workplace accessibility based on the lived experience of your disabled employees and colleagues.

 Hybrid working is popular among disabled talent for a reason.
 Flexibility is essential to managing care and health.
-And it’s not just disabled talent prioritising flexibility.
-62% of business leaders work across multiple sites - moving from central offices, to local offices, and back home again.
+It is not just disabled talent prioritising flexibility either.
+Research shows that 62% of business leaders work across multiple sites, moving from central offices, to local offices, and back home again.

 The fleeting windows of time we spend in the office together are important.
-These instances are key for connecting with future mentors, challenging each other’s ideas, and aligning on company goals.
-Disabled people deserve to be included in on-site collaboration, and feel confident they can access the space!
+These instances are key for connecting with future mentors and aligning on company goals.
+Disabled people deserve to be included in on-site collaboration and feel confident they can access the space!

 Book a discovery call to see how Sociability can help make collaboration in your office more inclusive!